 “[The DNA Learning Center classes] really gave me a strong base, which was a really good guideline for me to follow throughout high school, especially during the years when I had to declare what subjects I wanted to take on,” Korossy said.
 “They certainly inspired me and pushed me in that direction.”

 While he was learning more about the subjects that first piqued his interest, he was also looking to get back to that hands-on experience and take on new challenges.
 He applied to work in one of the CSHL labs, and was chosen to work with CSHL Fellow and cancer researcher Lingbo Zhang, who studies stem cell and leukemia.
-Korossy studied how knocking out a particular gene using CRISPR/Cas-9 in cancer cells in order to see how it.
+Korossy studied how knocking out a particular gene using CRISPR/Cas-9 in cancer cells in order to see how it affected it.

 “It’s a fantastic opportunity, and I feel that beyond a Learning Center summer course, I really wanted to experience something that was more professional and real,” he said.
 “I feel [Zhang] really, really helped not only me just feel comfortable in a lab, but really helped almost tutor me through it, and gave me a lot of guidance.”